PIM vs DAM: What's the Difference and How They Work Together

 Centralize, organize, and version digital files for reuse across the company

-Deep — every product attribute, channel mapping, attribute completeness scoring
+Deep: every product attribute, channel mapping, and data quality scoring

-Moderate — file metadata, tags, rights, usage, version history
+Moderate: file metadata, tags, rights, usage, and version history

-By tag, file type, project, brand, rights status
+By tag, file type, project, brand, and rights status

-Asset URLs, variants, formats, sized renditions for any consumer
+Asset URLs, variants, formats, and sized versions for any platform

-Some DAMs add light product fields, but rarely match a true PIM
+Some DAMs add basic product fields, but rarely match a true PIM

 WISEPIM, Akeneo, Salsify, inriver, Pimcore, Plytix